See also: "Global: Formatted Braille Importer..."

 From version 11.3 upwards, DBT has a separate import method to help you update old (pre-UEB) BRF files into UEB braille.
 Here is an example situation.
 You once created English-language braille for a document that has no mathematics in it, and now someone wants that document in UEB braille, but you no longer have the original DBT file.
 (Note: It is always better to save your DBT files!)
 However, you do have the braille formatted file.
 Here are the required steps.

-Remember: English language only, no math!
+Remember: This import method is for the English language only, with no math!